CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 # Unit / Automated Testing

-While running the tests, the reviewer where facing same sort of issues.
+While running the tests, the reviewer faced the same issues faced when building the app.

 The first attempt with the tests gives the following error :